 2020 – today

 The logo was created when the party sought to refresh its image and attract new segments of society.
-The dark blue color chosen for the logo emphasizes neutrality and the party’s willingness to support various population segments.
+The dark blue color chosen for the logo emphasizes neutrality and the party’s commitment to supporting diverse population segments.
 The cornflower symbol connects with traditions and national values, which is important for preserving the party’s identity in Finland’s changing political landscape.
 Placing the cornflower and the party name on the same line underscores the consistency of actions and steadfastness of convictions, which was particularly important in the context of the political challenges of that time.

-The “Kokoomus” (National Coalition Party) logo features a stylized image of a cornflower and the party name.
-The cornflower symbolizes freedom and simplicity and is associated with Finland and its nature.
+The “Kokoomus” (National Coalition Party) logo features a stylized cornflower and the party name.
+The cornflower symbolizes freedom and simplicity, and is associated with Finland and its natural beauty.

-The party name is rendered in a strict and modern font, emphasizing its commitment to contemporary and pragmatic political approaches.
+The party name is set in a strict, modern font, emphasizing its commitment to contemporary, pragmatic political approaches.
 The font’s straight and clear lines indicate determination and stability.

 The dark blue color of the emblem symbolizes reliability, stability, and calmness.
-This color conveys a sense of dignity and professionalism and reflects the party’s aspiration for responsible and mature governance.
+This color conveys a sense of dignity and professionalism, reflecting the party’s aspiration for responsible and mature governance.